bcoin-org/bcoin/README.md

 The above method works, but is pretty contrived.
 In reality, you probably wouldn't select inputs and calculate the fee by hand.
 You would want a change output added.
-BCoin has a nice method of dealing with this.
+Bcoin has a nice method of dealing with this.

 Let's try it more realistically: